GaryBell1905793/CDNS/README.md

 Fixed typo in documentation - build 660
 Improved user interface design - 6
 Added new feature for better user experience
+Updated README with new instructions - build 852